 Such stories knock me out.
 But they might not be everybody’s cup of tea.
 In Japan during the 1964 Olympics, I remember the Japanese people’s well-concealed chagrin when the Russian athletes, asked to take part in a tea ceremony, snorted, “All that fuss for a cup of tea.”

 To find the greatest beauty in a weathered old door (or person) implies respect for that which has lived and endured.
-Such respect for age is endemic in the Eastern way of thought.
 Haven’t we all admired the features of an old woman who has had children and grandchildren and known triumphs and times of despair?
 Can any paint do to wood what the harsh hands of time will do?
-One of my favorite buildings is a small art gallery near Big Sur, California, and built from discarded timbers of an old bridge.
+One of my favorite buildings is a small art gallery near Big Sur, California, built from the discarded timbers of an old bridge.
 This wood has never been painted; it is indelibly stained by time.
 A new car has little character, but when we see an ancient classic, we involuntarily gasp with admiration.
 Old manuscripts and examples of calligraphy that have been burned in fires are greatly prized in Japan.
 I find that moss-covered stones replacing pavement is highly evocative of the past and pleasing to the spirit.
 The rapidly changing old capital of Kyoto has always afforded me an aesthetic bath.
-I feel the wabi sabi even more in the mountains, where one spies a heavy iron kettle hanging by bamboo from the ceiling over an open hole in the floor holding charcoal.
+I feel the wabi-sabi even more in the mountains, where one spies a heavy iron kettle hanging by bamboo from the ceiling over an open hole in the floor holding charcoal.
 What a wonderful way to boil water for tea and cook the vegetables – so important in the country way of eating.